The Sterling Farm

-Around 20% of the food eaten on campus is produced right here, and almost a quarter of the student body work on the farm, gaining hands-on experience managing crops, livestock, woodlands, and diverse power systems.
+Around 30% of the food eaten on campus is produced right here, and almost a quarter of the student body works on the farm, gaining hands-on experience managing crops, livestock, woodlands, and diverse power systems.
 Sterling’s campus food system leads the nation in our use of “Real Food.”
-We’re currently at 75% real food—up from last year’s 74%!

 “Never does Nature separate the animal and vegetable worlds.
 This is a mistake she cannot endure, and of all the errors which modern agriculture has committed this abandonment of mixed husbandry has been the most fatal.” ― Albert Howard, The Soil and Health: A Study of Organic Agriculture

 The Farm is managed as an integrated system of 5+ acres of garden, 20 + acres of pasture, and 390 + acres of forested land.
 In the colder months, the McCarthy Barns house hogs, sheep, steers, and laying hens.
 In the grass-feeding season, all of these animals can be found on pasture around the barns, including flocks of meat-birds such as broilers and turkeys.
 Other livestock groups associated with classes or student projects may be found at the farm in different seasons, too.
 The main power source on the farm for cultivation are the draft horses that are housed in the new Alfond Barn.
 The Farm also is the home of the farrier shop and the green woodworking studio.

 The aim of the Farm is three-pronged:

 - to demonstrate a range of techniques used in sustainable and ecological systems;

 - to provide a working laboratory for academic inquiry into farming systems;